mably/ppcd/README.md

 and also includes the same checks which filter transactions based on miner requirements ("standard" transactions) as Bitcoin Core.

-One key difference between btcd and Bitcoin Core is that btcd does *NOT* include wallet functionality and this was a very intentional design decision.
+One key difference between ppcd and Peercoin Core is that ppcd does *NOT* include wallet functionality and this was a very intentional design decision.
 See the blog entry [here](https://blog.conformal.com/btcd-not-your-moms-bitcoin-daemon) for more details.
 This means you can't actually make or receive payments